Ria424/developers-animatesdk-docs/Timeline_object/Timeline4.md

 #### Usage

-timeline.convertToBlankKeyframes([startFrameIndex [, endFrameIndex]])
+Timeline.convertToBlankKeyframes([startFrameIndex [, endFrameIndex]])

 #### Parameters

-**startFrameIndex** A zero-based index that specifies the starting frame to convert to keyframes.
+**startFrameIndex** `integer?`; A zero-based index that specifies the starting frame to convert to keyframes.
 If you omit *startFrameIndex*, the method converts the currently selected frames.
 This parameter is optional.

-**endFrameIndex** A zero-based index that specifies the frame at which the conversion to keyframes will stop.
+**endFrameIndex** `integer?`; A zero-based index that specifies the frame at which the conversion to keyframes will stop.
 The range of frames to convert goes up to, but does not include, *endFrameIndex*.
 If you specify only *startFrameIndex*, *endFrameIndex* defaults to the value of *startFrameIndex*.
 This parameter is optional.

 #### Returns